muratk5n/thirdwave/en/README.md

 ---

+H2 View: "Three projects in Chile could double world electrolyser capacity..

+The Government organisation signed three agreements with GNL Quintera, CAP SA, and Air Liquide, to develop the first industry-scale green hydrogen production plants in Chile.

+The three projects, set to launch in December 2025, are part of six projects selected by Corfo in December 2021 and are hoped to bring
+$1bn in investments and produce 45,000 tonnes of hydrogen a year"

+---

 H2 View: "Planned for Oman’s..
 Free Zone, [a new] project will integrate renewable power from solar, wind and storage; production of hydrogen by electrolysis; production of nitrogen by air separation;